There’s a plan for your lil ones whether you’re concerned about safety, cost, or both.

 Saving money on your kids’ phone plan doesn’t have to mean skimping on data.
 In other words, phones for kids don’t have to feel like kids phones.

-With Visible’s unlimited data plan, your kids can do all the things that the grownups do (for better or worse).
+With both of Visible’s unlimited data plans, your kids can do all the things that the grownups do (for better or worse).
 They can stream, post, browse, game, email, and play PUBG Mobile (whatever that is) to their hearts’ content.

 Verizon’s network